MaxB-TZ/zoom-genie/README.md

 # zoom-genie

-A chat interface built on top of the Databricks Genie API
+A lightweight REST API server that provides a clean interface to interact with Databricks Genie API.
+Built with Deno.

 ## Setup